 Use the information—on LinkedIn!
 This is what I consider the real secret: Rather than send a “nice to have met you” email, I go to the person’s LinkedIn profile and send a request to connect.
 I put the “nice to have met you last week at the Marzipan Conference” message, along with any other pertinent information, in the connect request.
 Because you have their business card, you probably have their email address.
-That means you can connect on LinkedIn even if “Other” is the only way you know them.
-You do know that for the best response you should personalize the invitation, not just send LinkedIn’s generic, pre-written one, right?
+That means you can connect on LinkedIn.
+For the best response, personalize the invitation instead of using the generic, pre-written one.
 There are multiple advantages to using LinkedIn rather than sending an email.

 - If they accept the invitation, they will continue to receive your LinkedIn updates.

-- The connection will be in both of your contacts list.
+- The connection will be in both of your contacts lists.
 This is easier to sort through and retrieve than trying to find an email you sent three years ago.